Where are they now? Granovskaia’s first 10 signings as Chelsea director

 The French centre-back was coveted all over Europe as a teenage prodigy, often called the next Rafael Varane, and it was Chelsea who secured a deal for him in January 2014, immediately loaning him back to Saint-Etienne.

 After a few loan spells, Zouma became a solid defender, but was sold to West Ham in the summer of 2021 for £30million.
-A tidy profit for a player in a position where Chelsea are well stocked.
+A tidy profit for a player in a position where Chelsea are well stocked and the Blues didn’t have to deal with the whole cat situation.

 Signed in the first summer window of Granovskaia’s reign, the former Arsenal captain wanted to leave Barcelona in search of more playing time.
 Arsenal were heavily linked with the Spanish midfielder but it was Chelsea who ended up landing him for around £30million.